HopeHealth welcomes new provider

-HopeHealth welcomes behavioral health consultant Dorothy Selmon to the HopeHealth Medical Plaza in Florence.
+HopeHealth welcomes behavioral health consultant Kira O’Neal to HopeHealth in Lake City.

-Selmon graduated from Francis Marion University in Florence, S.C., with a Bachelor of Arts in Spanish and a Master of Science in clinical psychology.
-She is fluent in both English and Spanish, and has experience counseling patients in addictions, family, and individual therapy.
+O’Neal graduated from Francis Marion University in Florence, S.C., with a Bachelor of Science in psychology and minor in biology.
+She received a Master of Arts in counseling from Webster University in Myrtle Beach, S.C..

 HopeHealth is a nonprofit leader in providing affordable, expert health care and infectious diseases services for all ages in Aiken, Florence, Clarendon, Orangeburg, and Williamsburg Counties.
 Our federally qualified health centers are the primary care providers of choice for more than 50,000 patients.
 To become a patient, call 843-667-9414 or visit hope-health.org.